alecsloan/cryptolio/README.md

 #### v1.0.0
 * NOTE: Major version change incurred with refactor of replacing term "coin" with "asset", as it will require local storage to be cleared or the value "coin" to be manually chaned to "asset".
 * ~~Switch cards to MUI~~
+* ~~Add an input field for simulated price, value, and marketcap for better analysis~~
 #### v0.4.0
 * ~~Add datasource options so other apis can be used (I.E. Coingecko)~~
 * ~~Data export/import~~